-Plastisol ink textures to create a cracked vintage print effect
+Plastisol ink textures to create a cracked vintage print effec

 Some I put down just a thin layer of plastisol ink, others I put down an obscene amount of ink.
 I've never printed Plastisol period.
 So this was a massive learning experience.

 Now when I purchased my screen printing setup, it was with the intention of printing water-based inks.
-Water based inks do not need to be cured.
+Water-based inks do not need to be cured.
 Plastisol, however, does.
 It needs to be cured at a temperature of around 300 degrees (ish).

 Now I would never recommend this for a real t-shirt that you want to wear—but for photoshop textures, sure, no worries.